MirasCarlo934/ReciMe-Coding-Challenge/README.md

 3. There is no checking for duplicate recipes.
 This is to allow users to create similar recipes with slight variations.
 This is also the current implementation in the ReciMe app.

-## Possible Enhancements
+## Possible Future Enhancements

 ### Determining "Vegetarian-ness"
-Determining if an ingredient is vegetarian or not can be a complex problem.
+Determining if an ingredient is vegetarian or not is a complex problem.
 A possible enhancement would be to create a master table of ingredients with their vegetarian status, and then use this list to determine if a recipe is vegetarian or not.
 See below diagram for a possible future data model with a separate `Ingredient` entity which contains the vegetarian flag: